Jashanveer/ToDoList/README.md

 + After completing your task you could **~~strikethrough~~** that task by simpling clicking on it.
 + You may also **delete** that task by clicking on the **bin**.

 #### How to use it?
++ First of all you need to <a href = "https://github.com/Jashanveer/ToDoList/archive/master.zip">download</a> the project.
 + Simply click on **ToDo.html**.
 + Add a task and click enter.
 + The task will be added.